rweigel/phys513/hw.md

    `$Z_n = \widetilde{V}_n/\widetilde{I}_n$`

+   % Note that with this formulation, one needs to compute $I_0=V_0/Z_0$ by using iteration for impedance.
+See handwritten notes for how to avoid having to iterate to find Z_0.

    Verify that these equations that they give the same results as in part 2.
 Then implement a loop that computes the above for an arbitrary number of ladder steps.

 4. If $Z_L=\sqrt{L/C}$, a transmission line is said to be "perfectly matched" -- the impedance $Z_0$ seen at the source is real and $\widetilde{I}_0$ and $\widetilde{V}_0$ are in phase (recall the importance of this shown in a previous HW problem is that the power through the load is maximized).
 In the following, you will approximate a continuous transmission line with a ladder network.